-They meet monthly and meetings are open to the public.
+Committees meet monthly, and meetings are open to the public.
+View upcoming meetings.

-- Zone committees give effect to the fundamental principles, targets and goals of the Canterbury Water Management Strategy.
+- Zone committees give effect to the fundamental principles, targets and goals of the CWMS.

 - Zone committees are culturally sensitive, observing tikanga Māori.

-- Zone committees work in a collaborative and co-operative manner using best endeavours to reach solutions that take account of the interests of all sector of the community.
+- Zone committees work in a collaborative and co-operative manner using best endeavours to reach solutions that take account of the interests of all sectors of the community.

-- Members of zone committees are appointed on the basis of their experience and knowledge and not to representing a particular interest or group.
-Accordingly, members will contribute their knowledge and perspective but not promote the views or positions of any particular interest and stakeholder group.
+- Members of zone committees are appointed on the basis of their experience and knowledge and do not represent a particular interest or group.
+Accordingly, members will contribute their knowledge and perspective but not promote the views or positions of any particular interest or stakeholder group.

 - Zone committees promote a shift in philosophy from an individual rights basis towards using water resource to a collective interests approach to water management.

 - Committees will seek consensus in decision-making where at all possible.
-Where, despite the best endeavours of members, unanimous agreement is not able to be reached a decision may be taken if in the view of the significant majority (i.e. 75 per cent or more of members) it represents the best interest of all sectors of the community.
+Where unanimous agreement is not able to be reached, despite the best endeavours of members, a decision may be taken if in the view of the significant majority (i.e. 75 percent or more of members) it represents the best interest of all sectors of the community.